Ophrys: Biology

-They are terrestrial or ground orchids from central to South Europe, North Africa, Asia Minor, up to the Caucasus Mountains, but mostly in the Mediterranean region.
+They are terrestrial or ground orchids found from central to South Europe, North Africa, Asia Minor, up to the Caucasus Mountains, but mostly in the Mediterranean region.
 They have been said to be the most important group of European terrestrial orchids.

 During summer, all Ophrys orchids are dormant as underground bulbous tubers, which serve as a food reserve.
 In late summer/autumn they develop a rosette of leaves.
 Also a new tuber starts to grow and matures until the following spring; the old tuber slowly dies.
 The next spring the flowering stem starts to grow.
-During flowering the leaves have already started to wither.
+During the flowering period the leaves have already started to wither.

-Most Ophrys orchids are dependent on symbiotic fungi.
+Ophrys species, like other orchids, are dependent on symbiotic fungi at some point during their life cycle, but especially for germination, which may take months or even years underground.
+Orchid roots contain Orchid mycorrhiza, coils of fungal hyphae inside orchid root cells.

 Transplanting specimens, especially wild specimens, is difficult, sometimes impossible, due to this symbiosis unless a large amount of surrounding earth is also taken with the plant.

 All orchids are protected under CITES II and should not be removed or disturbed in habitat.

-The shiny, basal leaves have a green or bluish color.
+The shiny, basal leaves have a green or bluish colour.
 Two to twelve flowers grow on an erect stem with basal leaves.
-These species are successfully cultivated by specialist growers of terrestrial orchids and are reported to be difficult to grow, being sensitive to rotting and damping off diseases if not properly subjected to a cool and dry aestivation period over the summer months with no water.
+These species are successfully cultivated by specialist growers of terrestrial orchids and are reported to be difficult to grow, being sensitive to rotting and damping off diseases if not properly subjected to a cool and dry aestivation period over the summer months with little water.